Skip to main content

 Type

-Type or "type alias" allows the creation of a new name for a type.
-Aliasing doesn't actually create a new type - it creates a new name to refer to that type.
-One of the key differences is that a type can name primitives, unions, tuples and other types.
-And this is how it looks:
+A type (or “type alias”) lets you create a new name for a type.
+It doesn’t actually mint a new type.
+It just gives you a different label to refer to an existing one.
+One key difference: a type can name primitives, unions, tuples, and other types.
+Here’s what it looks like:

 // creating a type